Barbara

 wrote her first poems in German.

-She says: My first book was Naughty; my second Nasty; and now Im
+She said: My first book was Naughty; my second Nasty; and now Im

 working on a really Nice book, A Treeful of Peacocks, set in the